A 3-year-old lives in the center of a “me” universe, and most of the time it’s pretty darn cute.

 Brain development is not a one-size-fits-all proposition.
 Texting and surfing the web use different parts of the brain than reading or speaking.

 Some neuroscientists have targeted which parts of the developing brain are affected by technology use.
-Researchers at the Chinese Academy of Sciences in Beijing say there are changes in the ways the prefrontal cortex, cerebellum, and parietal lobe mature.
+Researchers at the

 The prefrontal cortex, which resides in the frontal lobe, controls personality, cognition, and social behavior.
 The cerebellum coordinates and regulates muscular activity, including those linked to language.
 The parietal lobe deals with interpreting language and words.